...

 Why Choose Our TMJ Physiotherapy Services?

-Trained under one of the leading names in TMJ physiotherapy in Melbourne, our TMJ physios are equipped to provide a thorough assessment, practical advice on correct jaw usage, and effective treatment and rehabilitation.
+Trained under one of the leading names in TMJ physiotherapy in Melbourne, our TMJ physios, Maysam Al-Bermani, Nursah Katkak and Ana Coan, will provide a comprehensive assessment, practical advice on correct jaw usage, and effective treatment and rehabilitation.

-After taking a detailed history and identifying the root cause of your dysfunction, Maysam, or Nursah will create a treatment plan to improve joint movement and muscle function via postural correction and hands-on therapy.
-Techniques including mobilisation, massage, gentle stretching, strengthening and dry needling are often used.
+After taking a detailed history and identifying the root cause of your TMJ symptoms, they will devise a personalised treatment plan to improve joint movement and muscle function through postural correction and hands-on therapy.

 TMJ FAQs